Utodev/ngPAWS/README.txt

 Builds
 ------

-For precompiled builds go to our downloads page:
+For precompiled builds for Windows, Linux (x86 and arm) and OSX, go to our downloads page:

 http://www.ngpaws.com#Downloads

+Please notice the precompiled packages include also txtpaws by Baltasarq (https://github.com/Baltasarq/txtpaws), a very useful tool for ngPAWS programmers/authors.

 Reporting bugs